jahabeebs/code-the-hidden-language-book-notes/notes.md

                 Byte begins w/0: 7-bit ASCII code
                 Byte begins w/10: part of sequence of bytes representing multi-byte character code Bytes begins w/at least two 1 bits: first byte of multibyte character code

+Chapter 14: Adding with Logic Gates
+    Addition is basically the only thing computers do Binary addition table is simple
+        + 0 1
+        0 00 01
+        1 01 10
+        Adding pair of binary numbers results in two bits, called the sum bit and the carry bit Binary addition table can be divided into two tables, first for sum bit and second for carry bit sum 0 1
+        0 0 1
+        1 1 0
+        carry 0 1
+        0 0 0
+        1 0 1
+    If we want to add binary #'s up to 8 bits long we need two rows of eight switches and nine bulbs Exclusive OR (XOR) gate
+        Combination of NAND, AND, and OR gates bc XOR represents when both NAND & OR both yield 1 Example of encapsulation--wrapping the details for simplicity Can represent XOR gate with a box called a half adder Sometimes box like this called a black box or a clear box Two half adders can be combined to make a full adder For adding binary #'s up to 8 bits long we can use eight full adders to simplify First column doesn't include carry bit which is why carry input to full adder is connected to ground Carry output from first full adder is an input to second full adder Can represent 8-bit adder w/double-line arrows w/an 8 to represent 8 separate signals These are 1-byte data paths
+    Easy to cascade 8-bit adders to add two 16-bit numbers instead Two 16-bit input values separated into low byte and high byte Carry out of the adder on right is connected to carry in of adder on left
 </pre>